pyenthusiasts/Bookstore-FAST-APIs-Backend/README.md

 # Bookstore API Backend with FastAPI

-This project demonstrates a sophisticated backend API for a **Bookstore** application, built using **FastAPI**, a modern, fast (high-performance) web framework for building APIs with Python.
+This project demonstrates a simple but comprehensive backend API for a **Bookstore** application, built using **FastAPI**, a modern, fast (high-performance) web framework for building APIs with Python.
 The API provides features for managing books and authors, including full CRUD operations, JWT-based authentication, database integration using SQLAlchemy, and pagination.
 It also includes automated seeding of the database with fake data for testing purposes.

 ## Table of Contents